MoulatiMehdi/powershell-command/font installer/README.md

 This command will install all fonts exist in a folder tree 📁. in other words,  it will search for font files  in a folder and its subfolders recursively and then install them .

 # Steps 📓 :
+1. open your Windows PowerShell (**Run it as an Administrator**)

-1. Navigate to the folder where the font files are located use `cd` command to change directory
+2. Navigate to the folder where the font files are located use `cd` command to change directory
    - for example, if the fonts exist in the `Downloads` file :
 ```shell
 cd C:\Users\dell\Downloads
 ```
-2. Copy Paste the Command code into your Windows PowerShell  in the [command.ps1](./command.ps1) file
+3. Copy Paste the Command code into your Windows PowerShell  in the [command.ps1](./command.ps1) file

 # Note 🗒️ :
-the command will install only font files with `.otf` extension
+- the command will install only font files with `.otf` extension
+- you can add more extenstions if you want to .
+- any existed font will be re-installed